Ministries, Programs, and Mission

 United Church of Canada: Through the exchanging of visitors for Annual Meetings and occasional clergy retreats, the Maine Conference maintains a friendly relationship with the Maritime Province of the United Church of Canada.

 The Wilson Center: Named after author Dorothy Clark Wilson, is the home of the Maine Christian Association and provides Protestant chaplaincy to the University of Maine at Orono.
-Supported in part by the Maine Conference, its recent chaplains have all been UCC Ministers.
+Supported in part by the Maine Conference, many previous chaplains have all been UCC Ministers.